The matching polytope has exponential extension complexity: The quadratic measure increase

-We continue with bounding the contribution of good partitions, i.e. we will show that
+We continue with bounding the contribution of good pairs, i.e. we will show that

 for $\varepsilon > 0$ small enough.
-The reason, why one should expect a $\frac{1}{k^2}$ term is based on the insight that only a $O(\frac{1}{k^2})$ fraction of 3-matchings $H$ can actually give a \emph{positive} contribution to \eqref{eq:contributionGoodPartitions}.
+The reason, why one should expect a $\frac{1}{k^2}$ term is based on the insight that only a $O(\frac{1}{k^2})$ fraction of 3-matchings $H$ can actually give a \emph{positive} contribution to the LHS of \eqref{eq:contributionGoodPartitions}.
+The reason is that if we had good pairs $(T,H)$ and $(T,H^*)$ where $H$ and $H^*$ do not share 2 edges, then we could find a slack-0 entry in $\mathcal{R}$.
 In fact, this subsection contains the core arguments, \emph{why} the matching polytope has no compact LP representation.
 It is also the part where we make use of the combinatorial properties of matchings and cuts.

 \begin{lemma} For any partition $T$ and any $k$-matching $F \subseteq C \times D$, one has $\Pr_{H \sim {F \choose 3}}[ {\tt GOOD}(T,H) =1 ] \leq \frac{100}{k^2}$. \end{lemma} \begin{proof} Consider pairs $(T,H)$ and $(T,H^*)$ with $H,H^* \subseteq F$ that are both good.
 We claim that then $|H \cap H^*| \geq 2$.
 For the sake of contradiction suppose that $|H \cap H^*| \leq 1$.
 Then there are distinct nodes $u,v \in V(H \backslash H^*) \cap C$.
 Now arbitrarily extend $H^*$ to a $k$-matching $F^*$ with $H^* \cup \{ (u,v) \} \subseteq F^* \subseteq E(C \cup D)$.